The Jet-setting Life of A Celebrity Makeup Artist Isn’t Always Glamorous

 How do you take care of yourself when you travel so much?

 I never expected it to be so jumbled at the same time.
 I wish I could separate it out, a week here, a week off.
 It’s exciting because you’re in go-mode, but it’s also really hard on your body.
 You get tired of eating random food from hotels.
 Flying is so hard on your skin, so if I’m going on a long flight, I’ll do sleeping masks.
-There’s three masks that I’m into right now: the Joanna Vargas one, the La Prairie one, and there’s one from Masque Bar that I like — it’s the under-eye mask.
+There’s three that I’m into right now: the Joanna Vargas one, the La Prairie one, and there’s one from Masque Bar that I like — it’s the under-eye mask.
 I will also carry the Tatcha travel-size Dewy Skin Mist, and I use that to hydrate through the flight.

 How do you pack up your materials when you’re traveling?